networkandcode/networkandcode.github.io/_posts/kubernetes/components/2020-04-26-modify-kubelet-config.md

 categories: kubernetes
 ---

 We are going to see some overview about kubelet and its config.
-The prerequisites are to have basic understanding of kubeadm, kubeconfig and configmaps.
+The prerequisites are to have basic understanding of kubeadm, kubeconfig and jsonpath.

 Kubelet is the node agent that is responsible for running Pods on the node.
 Its present in all the instances of the cluster, both master(s) and nodes.